Jacinda Ardern to become New Zealand Prime Minister

-(CNN)Jacinda Ardern will be the next New Zealand Prime Minister, after Winston Peters, the leader of the minority NZ First agreed to support Ardern's Labour party in a coalition government.
+Arden, 37, will become New Zealand's third female leader, speaking after the announcement said said it was an "absolute honor and a privilege ... to form a government for all New Zealanders."

+Ardern said Labour had found "true allies in parliament" -- NZ First and the Greens -- with whom a coalition could be formed to deliver the party's vision for the country.

-Peters' decision ends almost a month of uncertainty, and weeks of negotiations, conducted by Peters with both Ardern and the incumbent Prime Minister Bill English's National party after the general election on September 23 ended in a hung parliament.
+The announcement ended almost a month of uncertainty, and weeks of negotiations, conducted by Peters with Ardern and the incumbent Prime Minister Bill English's National party over who could form the next government.

 Speaking to reporters at the New Zealand Parliament, known as the Beehive, Peters was scant on details about the agreement with Ardern's party, but hinted he could become deputy prime minister.

+His announcement was greeted with shock and elation in Labour Party headquarters, CNN affiliate Radio New Zealand reported.
+Peters did not tell Ardern or English his decision before announcing it live on television.

+"I joined with New Zealand as we collectively learned the news together," Ardern said, adding she "enjoyed the theater" of Peters' announcement.

 Ardern will become New Zealand's third female prime minister, and the second-youngest, after Edward Stafford, who become Premier in 1856.
 He was also 37, but born later in the year.
+Ardern will be the youngest-ever woman to lead the country.

+The Labour-NZ First coalition will control 55 of the 120 seats in the country's parliament, meaning it will be dependent on the Green Party and its eight lawmakers to overcome the 61-seat threshold to pass policies.

+Peters said the Greens will not be an official coalition party, meaning their support will be policy by policy.

 A vote for 'change'